 - Unsweetened Coconut flakes, for garnish

-- Preheat your oven to 350 degrees and line the bottom of a 9 inch pie plate with parchment paper, spraying the sides with cooking spray.
+- Preheat your oven to 350 degrees and line the bottom of a 9 inch pie plate with parchment paper, spraying the sides with cooking spray or coconut oil.
 Set aside.

 - In a medium mixing bowl, stir together the sifted coconut flour, baking soda, baking powder, cinnamon, nutmeg and salt until well combined.
 Set aside.

-- Stir in the coconut flour mixture, and then beat it to make sure that the lumps are completely gone.
+- Stir in the coconut flour mixture, mixing until smooth and lump-free.

 - Stir in the grated carrots until all the carrots are mixed in and coated in the batter.